- Young People

-Project Parr is a new artistic collective run by a group of young people from Broad Oak Community Primary School with support from Andy Field and Beckie Darlington and Heart of Glass.
+Project Parr is an artistic collective run by a group of young people from Broad Oak Community Primary School with support from artists Andy Field and Beckie Darlington and Heart of Glass.
 Running for three years from 2024-2027, the aim of the collective is to make art for, with and about the people of Parr in St Helens.

 In its first year the collective made a new documentary film, The Beautiful Things About, which told the story of Parr through the children’s own words and pictures alongside interviews they conducted with people from across the community.